• Skip to primary navigation

 Additional safety precautions

 A pressure canner filled with jars can be quite heavy.
-To prevent scratching the surface beneath, place it in position before filling it with jars, and avoid moving it until the process is complete and the jars have been removed.
+To prevent scratching the glass cooktop surface, place it in position before filling it with jars, and avoid moving it until the process is complete and the jars have been removed.
+Do not slide the heavy canner on the glass top.

 Maintain a consistent heat level throughout the canning process.
 The canner does not need to be on high heat at all times.
-Once steam is achieved, you can reduce the heat slightly.
-If necessary, you can turn it back up to reach the required pressure.
+Once steam is achieved, reduce the heat slightly, then turn it back up to reach the required pressure.
 After reaching the desired pressure, lower the heat to maintain it.
 A Presto canner pressure regulator is a useful tool for this purpose.
 Find more information about it below.

 Try to avoid using other burners while canning, as each additional burner contributes extra heat.
 Choose a time for canning when no other cooking is taking place.